 If you travel and compete around the UK you may also be able to claim English Crosses, Irish Badges and Welsh Daffodil badges amongst others.

-For scores attained in WA 1440 rounds and metrics; badges start at 900 - so there is no excuse not to give it a go! - and go up to 1300 in 100 increments.
+These originated at the Skye Shoot held at the Clan Donald Centre on Skye.
+After about 4 or 5 years that they were rolled out for use at other Scottish Archery FITA (World Archery) competitions – or Scottish FITA Star events.
+Now they can be claimed for scores attained in any WA 1440 rounds and metrics; badges start at 900 - so there is no excuse not to give it a go! - and go up to 1300 in 100 increments.

-White topped for Juniors, Red for Compounders and Blue for Recurve.
+White topped for Juniors, Red for Compounders and Blue for Recurve and Barebow.

 Available to claim at 1440 events with Scottish Archery "Thistle" status - just shoot the score or above and pay the small badge fee and it's yours.